meeraramesh-sjsu/netgpu-master/README.md

 The evaluations have been carried out by comparing CUDA version, C++ version and OpenMP version.

-There are three Main branches: master branch, openMP branch, CUDA branch
+There are three Main branches: master branch, openMP branch, Meera branch

 The master branch contains the CPU version Header checking and pattern matching algorithms used for Deep packet inspection written in C++.